Burket Kniveton – Executive Director

 What do you keep in the back of your car?
 A plethora of outdoor gear and my Bernese Mountain Dog, Mowgli – although he prefers to ride up front.
 He’s a pretty cute and not-so-effective co-pilot.

-Tracy is the newest member at CRYJ and is the Trellis Program Director.
-She uses her brain power, passion, and love of working with youth to dream up creative ideas and projects, create amazing opportunities for teens, and attempt to make our wish-list projects a CRYJ reality.
+As the Trellis Program Director, Tracy uses her brain power, passion, and love of working with youth to dream up creative ideas and projects, create amazing opportunities for teens, and attempt to make our wish-list projects a CRYJ reality.
 She is currently working on expanding and developing CRYJ’s Trellis Project.
 Tracy’s expertise is largely grounded in integrative mental health, outdoor education, wilderness therapy, creating meaningful opportunities for growth and development, rite of passage work, and empowering youth to be become their most authentic and wonderful selves.
 Tracy is currently working towards her Ph.D. in Mind-Body Medicine: Integrative Mental Health and is a licensed clinical professional counselor in the state of Montana.
 Contact

 “Mistakes are almost always of a sacred nature, understand them thoroughly.” -Salvador Dali